Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Datasets

 We use three datasets to evaluate our proposed methodology, the Extended CohnKanade (CK+) \cite{ckplus-dataset-paper}, Japanese Female Facial Expression (JAFFE) \cite{jaffe-dataset-paper}, and Static Expressions in the Wild (SFEW) \cite{sfew-dataset-paper,sfew-dataset-paper-2}.

 \textbf{CK+ dataset} is the most extensively used laboratory-controlled dataset for evaluating FER systems (some examples are shown in Fig.~\ref{fig:combo_ckplus_dataset}).
-CK+ contains 593 video sequences from 123 subjects that show a shift from a neutral facial expression to a peak expression.
-Among these videos, 327 sequences from 118 subjects are labeled with seven basic expression labels (anger, contempt, disgust, fear, happiness, sadness, and surprise) based on the Facial Action Coding System (FACS).
-We follow the protocol that uses each sequence's first frame as a neutral frame and the last three expressive frames to form our dataset, thereby obtaining 1308 images consisting of 8 expressions (7 basic + neutral) classes in total \cite{ckplus-dsp-1,ckplus-dsp-2,ckplus-dsp-3,ckplus-dsp-4,ckplus-dsp-5}.
-Based on the subject ID given in the dataset, we construct twelve-person subsets by sampling IDs' in ascending order and adopt a 10-fold subject-independent cross-validation strategy; each subset is used as a test set once \cite{ckplus-dsp-2,ckplus-dsp-4,ckplus-dsp-5}.
-The subject-independent cross-validation helps determine the generalizability of our network to novel subjects.
+CK+ contains 593 video sequences from 123 subjects.
+Each video sequence shows a shift from a neutral facial expression to a peak expression.
+Among these videos, 327 sequences from 118 subjects are labeled with seven basic expression labels (anger, contempt, disgust, fear, happiness, sadness, and surprise) based on the Facial Action Coding System (FACS). { We follow the protocol that uses each sequence's first frame as a neutral frame and the last three frames as expressive frames, thereby obtaining a dataset of 1308 images consisting of 8 expressions (7 basic + neutral) classes in total \cite{ckplus-dsp-1,ckplus-dsp-2,ckplus-dsp-3,ckplus-dsp-4,ckplus-dsp-5}.
+We adopt a 10-fold subject-independent cross-validation strategy\cite{ckplus-dsp-2,ckplus-dsp-4,ckplus-dsp-5}.
+In this strategy, we generate ten data folds by sampling subject IDs' in ascending order, such that all images of one subject are in one fold, thereby making each fold subject exclusive of the other.
+Then, we train on nine of these ten folds and test on the remaining one, such that each fold acts as a test set once.
+The subject-independent cross-validation helps determine the generalizability of our network to novel subjects.}

 \textbf{JAFFE dataset} is a laboratory-controlled image dataset containing 213 samples of posed expressions from 10 Japanese females (some examples are shown in Fig.~\ref{fig:combo_jaffe_dataset}).
 Each person has 3 to 4 images across seven facial expressions: anger, disgust, fear, happiness, sadness, surprise, and neutral.
-The dataset is challenging because it contains a few examples per subject/expression.
-We use the leave-one-subject-out evaluation strategy \cite{jaffe-1,jaffe-1-1,jaffe-1-2, jaffe-1-3,jaffe-1-4,ckplus-dsp-1} to test our network's generalizability to novel subjects.
-In this strategy, we train a model in a subject-independent manner using images belonging to nine out of the ten subjects and test it on the remaining subject's images and repeat the entire process ten times.
-The average performance across the ten models is a good indicator of the proposed method's ability to classify facial expressions.
+The dataset is challenging because it contains a few examples per subject/expression. {We use the leave-one-subject-out evaluation strategy \cite{jaffe-1,jaffe-1-1,jaffe-1-2, jaffe-1-3,jaffe-1-4,ckplus-dsp-1} to test our network's generalizability to novel subjects.
+In this ten-fold subject-independent strategy, we train a model on the images of nine subjects and test it on the tenth subject, such that each subject acts as a test set once.
+The average performance across the ten models is a good indicator of the proposed method's expression classification ability.}